cadebrown/old.cade.site/_posts/2020-08-05-diy-gamma-zeta.md

     return a, errbound
 ```

-Great!
+great!
 Now we can generate a function (in `C` code), that should look like:

 I define macros for constants such as `PI` for kscript; but you may want to use your own; check the script to see how I precompute constants.
 The script will generate constants for $\pi$, $\log \pi$, $\sqrt{2 \pi}$, $\log\sqrt{2 \pi}$ in full precision, so we don't have to worry about that (defines them as `MY_PI`, `MY_LOG_PI`, etc)